CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 If you are using some sort of randomness, such as the `random` module, you may have some cases where the bug occurs and some where it doesn't.
 Take the code below as an example.
 Run it multiple times.
-By my estimates there is 27.1% chance of an error occurring on each run.
+By my estimate there is 27.1% chance of an error occurring on each run.

 ```py live_py title=Random